py-why/EconML/doc/spec/motivation.rst

 ------------------

-An important problem in modern business analytics is building automated tools to prioritize customer acquisition and personalize customer interactions for increase in sales and revenue.
+An important problem in modern business analytics is building automated tools to prioritize customer acquisition and personalize customer interactions to increase sales and revenue.
 Typically businesses will offer personalize incentives to customers to increase spend or increase the level of engagement via more human resources.
 Any such personalized intervention corresponds to a monetary investment and the main question that business analytics are called to answer is: what is the return